DanPmkr/course-in-a-box/modules/introduction/_posts/2021-10-01-Getting-Started.md

 #### What is in this Course

-You will learn how to create eBooks, Sell them and keep 100% of the profit without publishers, marketers or advert.
+You will learn how to create eBooks, Sell them and keep 100% of the profit without sharing it with publishers, marketers or advertisers.

 <br>